Focus on IBC Newsletter

 Inflammatory breast cancer accounts for 1 to 5 percent of all breast cancers diagnosed in the United States.
 Most inflammatory breast cancers are invasive ductal carcinomas, which means they developed from cells that line the milk ducts of the breast and then spread beyond the ducts.

 Inflammatory breast cancer progresses rapidly, often in a matter of weeks or months.
-Inflammatory breast cancer is either stage III or IV at diagnosis, depending on whether cancer cells have spread only to nearby lymph nodes or to other tissues as well.
+At diagnosis, inflammatory breast cancer is either stage III or IV disease, depending on whether cancer cells have spread only to nearby lymph nodes or to other tissues as well.

 Additional features of inflammatory breast cancer include the following:

-- Compared with other types of breast cancer, inflammatory breast cancer tends to be diagnosed at younger ages (median age of 57 years, compared with a median age of 62 years for other types of breast cancer).
+- Compared with other types of breast cancer, inflammatory breast cancer tends to be diagnosed at younger ages.

-- It is more common and diagnosed at younger ages in African American women than in white women.
-The median age at diagnosis in African American women is 54 years, compared with a median age of 58 years in white women.
+- Inflammatory breast cancer is more common and diagnosed at younger ages in African American women than in white women.

 - Inflammatory breast cancer is more common in obese women than in women of normal weight.

-Like other types of breast cancer, inflammatory breast cancer can occur in men, but usually at an older age (median age at diagnosis of 66.5 years) than in women.”*
+Like other types of breast cancer, inflammatory breast cancer can occur in men, but usually at an older age than in women.”*

-*Citation: “Inflammatory Breast Cancer Questions and Answers Sheet.”
-National Cancer Institute at the National Institutes of Health. www.cancer.gov, 2012.
-Retrieved from Web 17 May 2012. http://www.cancer.gov/cancertopics/factsheet/Sites-Types/IBC.
+*Citation: “Inflammatory Breast Cancer.”
+National Cancer Institute at the National Institutes of Health. www.cancer.gov, 2016.
+Retrieved from Web 18 January 2019. https://www.cancer.gov/types/breast/ibc-fact-sheet.